-Previous graduate credit may be applied to the doctoral degree if the credit was earned during the six-year period (not seven years) prior to admission to the doctoral program or accepted by the Graduate School as part of Option 2.
+Previous graduate credit may be applied to the doctoral degree if the credit was earned during the six-year period prior to admission to the doctoral program or accepted by the Graduate School as part of Option 2.
 Such credit must be identified clearly on the Outline of PhD Program (Plan of Study) and requires Graduate School approval.
 Only those students graduating within the time limit for their doctoral program may apply previously approved graduate credit to the doctoral degree.
 Revalidation (recertification) of any expired course credit is not an option.

 Plan of Study

 Early in the graduate program, each student must confer with the appropriate departmental advisor or major professor to select courses, discuss when and by which method the doctoral residency requirement will be completed, discuss research interests, and so forth.
 Then a Plan of Study must be prepared and submitted to the Graduate School by the time the student has completed 30 coursework hours.